msg-CareerPaths/csharp-training/chapters/opt-designpatterns.md

          }

-**Mediator** lets you reduce chaotic dependencies between objects.
+**3.4.
+Mediator** lets you reduce chaotic dependencies between objects.
 The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.
 When to use:
  - when it’s hard to change some of the classes because they are tightly coupled to a bunch of other classes.
  - when you can’t reuse a component in a different program because it’s too dependent on other components.
  - when you find yourself creating tons of component subclasses just to reuse some basic behavior in various contexts.

  Example :

        // Mediator interface